 Scenario planning prepares you for situations like deal delays, hiring freezes, or funding round postponements before they become emergencies.
 It identifies potential risks and opportunities while you still have time to adjust your strategy.

-Demonstrating scenario analysis to investors and board members shows market understanding and strategic thinking.
+Demonstrating scenario analysis to investors and board members shows market understanding and forethought.
 It helps you determine optimal timing for fundraising, expansion, or cost-cutting based on how different situations would affect your runway.
+Parallel's scenario modeling is built for exactly this kind of comparison.

 Building Three Core Scenarios